 Prior to starting forerunners, racers or restarting a race that has been stopped, the jury is responsible for confirming that the course is clear and ready.
-One of the most common methods of clearing is a call for a "clear from the bottom up".
-It begins with the Finish Referee and continues up the hill with clears from all members of the Jury and any Connection Coaches.
+One of the most common methods of clearing is a call for a "clear from the bottom up."
+It begins with Timing and the Finish Referee and continues up the hill with clears from all members of the Jury, any Connection Coaches, and possibly the Chief of Course.
 The clear culminates with the Start Referee confirming that the start is clear.
 If any position is not clear the race is not started until everyone reports clear.
-(Other officials such as timing or the Chief of Course may be asked to confirm that they are ready.)
-The protocol for clearing a race course may vary by venue, circumstances and an Organizing Committee's preferences.
+The protocol for clearing a race course may vary by venue, circumstances, and the Organizing Committee's preferences.